Dbcube/query-builder/README.md

 Its agnostic design allows you to generate data manipulation (DML) and data definition (DDL) operations with a clean, chainable syntax—without sacrificing power or expressiveness.
 It's designed to work seamlessly in both SQL and NoSQL environments, providing a consistent abstraction layer across different storage technologies while still leveraging the native capabilities of each engine.

-**Key differentiator**: Unlike other query builders that focus on a single database type, DBCube Query Builder provides a unified API that works across SQL and NoSQL databases, making it perfect for modern polyglot architectures.
+**Key differentiator**: Unlike other query builders that focus on a single database type, Dbcube Query Builder provides a unified API that works across SQL and NoSQL databases, making it perfect for modern polyglot architectures.

 ## Features